OutlierVentures/verify-local-bitcoin-node/README.md

 3. After exactly 10 minutes, some more block data comes in
 4. Go to 2, repeat

 On [Casa Node](https://keys.casa/lightning-bitcoin-node/), this value is set to 5000 MB per 24h by default.
 To work around that, change the `maxuploadtarget` configuration on the source node.
-If you're unable or unwilling to access the configuration on the source node, restarting it will also work, because the network traffic used is not remembered by `bitcoind` over multiple .
+If you're unable or unwilling to access the configuration on the source node, restarting it will also work, because the network traffic used is not remembered by `bitcoind` over multiple sessions.
 Note that you might have to restart it many times.

 # FAQ